microsoft/playwright/docs/src/running-tests-js.md

 ### Debug tests with the Playwright Inspector

-To debug all tests run the Playwright test command followed by the `--debug` flag.
+To debug all tests, run the Playwright test command followed by the `--debug` flag.

 ```bash
 npx playwright test --debug